fg2it/grafana-on-raspberry/README.md

 relies on `PhantomJS` and the binaries included in these .deb won't work on both wheezy and jessie.
 Beside this, it should work but I didn't test it.

+The docker folder contains `Dockerfile` to build images running grafana for armhf.

 Grafana [license](https://github.com/grafana/grafana/blob/master/LICENSE.md).